lmangall/Shell_implementation/README.md

 cat output.txt | wc

-Test for input and output redir in one command wc > output.txt < input.txt
+Test for input and output redir in the same command: wc > output.txt < input.txt

-crazy test:
+More pipes and redir test:
 cat < input1.txt | sort -r | cat < input2.txt > output.txt

-sort -r is not working in bash and zsh sort -r | head -4  < input.txt

 Shouldn't do anything or should erase content